jbuchbinder/jbuchbinder.github.com/source/_posts/2015-08-04-revisiting-past-work-the-argument-for-artistic-immutability.md

 The original intent behind a work cannot change once the artwork has been completed, as it is part of a singular point in time -- part of the holistic process of creation.
 The only intent which could potentially change would be **revisionist intent** (the artists' externally represented intent) or **perceived intent**.

 ## Interpretation Over Time

+> "Do I read my old fiction?
+No. Why would I do that?
+I did the books as well as I could at the time.
+To go back would be a torment." - Richard Ford

 Part of any work of art is how that piece of art is interpreted over time.
 This is a collectively-held opinion, for the most part, as artistic works are said to "hold up over time" or not -- and many of the most respected works in film genres are gauged partially by their power to transcend the era in which their creative intents were fomented.